lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Asset Protection and Emergency Medicaid Qualification

-Payment for long-term care is a common concern in elder law, as is a client’s potential to qualify for emergency Medicaid, which will vary depending on the type and value of their (and their spouse’s) available assets.
+Payment for long-term care is a common concern in elder law, as is a client’s potential to qualify for emergency Medicaid, which can often be influenced.

 We hear from elder lawyer and previously featured author Samantha McCarthy as she takes a closer look at emergency Medicaid applications and the assets relevant to their qualification.